 Research Section:

-Articles from 7,500 to 10,000 words (including references and citations) that present original material from any discipline and engage critically with the theme in the context of the Middle East and North Africa region.
+Articles from 7,500 to 10,000 words (including references and citations) that present original material from any discipline and engage critically with the theme of reconstruction in the context of the Middle East and North Africa.

 Full Submission Guidelines: https://omerjournal.com/submit/